-In the article “8 Ways Improvisation Can Make You Into a Better Leader,” Lolly Daskal wrote: “In improvisation, you learn to be who you are, to be bold, to challenge conventions, and to question the rules.
+Daskal noted the importance of this strategy and wrote “In improvisation, you learn to be who you are, to be bold, to challenge conventions, and to question the rules.
 When you understand what you have to offer and know how to bring it forward, you own your power.
-You know your purpose and you can act in a way that's deliberate, focused and grounded in your values.”
+You know your purpose and you can act in a way that's deliberate, focused, and grounded in your values.”
 Remember, life is simply too chaotic for anyone to predict the questions, let alone the answers, one would experience along life’s path.

-In a New York Times article "The Ethereal Genius of Craig Taborn" Adam Shatz wrote that Taborn has become one of the best jazz pianists alive by disappearing almost complexly into his music.
+In a New York Times article "The Ethereal Genius of Craig Taborn" Adam Shatz wrote that Taborn has become one of the best jazz pianists alive by disappearing almost completely into his music.
 One strategy that Taborn uses to ‘disappear into his music’ is to improvise.
-Shatz detailed Taborn’s discovery of improvisation and wrote:
+Shatz detailed Taborn’s discovery of improvisation and wrote: “

 In 2003, Taborn made a discovery that helped him to get closer than he’d ever gotten to his own process.
 While preparing for a solo concert at a club on the Lower East Side, he decided to improvise the entire performance from scratch, rather than on the basis of scores.
 He recorded the concert and compared it with previous performances of his compositions.